The U.S.-Israel-Iran Conflict and Bible Prophecy

 When Hamas, funded by Iran, carried out its brutal attack against Israel on Oct.
 7, 2023, killing approximately 1,200 Israelis and kidnapping over 250 others, much of the international community initially viewed Israel’s retaliation as justified.

-However, as the conflict has dragged on, with estimates of over 57,000 Palestinians killed, global sentiment has begun to shift.
-Increasingly, Israel is portrayed as an aggressor.
+However, as the conflict dragged on, with estimates of over 70,000 Palestinians killed, global sentiment shifted.
+Israel is now portrayed as an aggressor.
 Its most recent strikes on Iran have further fueled accusations that Israel is abandoning efforts for peace and instead perpetuating violence.

 According to Bible prophecy, anti-Semitism (hostility against the Jewish people) is prophesied to intensify in the last days.
 According to Ezekiel 35:5-6, this “ancient hatred,” rooted in the enmity between Ishmael and Isaac, will culminate in a confederacy of Arab nations seeking the destruction of Israel.